zeynepderyas/canadian-weather-etl/README.md

 Note:
 follow these steps to run the project via terminal;
-1. Navigate to the project folder on your Desktop (e.g., 'buluttan') cd ~/Desktop/buluttan
+1. Navigate to the project folder on your Desktop (e.g., 'bulut') cd ~/Desktop/bulut

 2. Install required Python libraries pip install pandas requests